 2. Stop the Stinging

-- Use ice packs or over-the-counter pain relievers for welts.
+- Use ice packs or over-the-counter pain relievers or antihistamines for welts.

-- Clean open sores 3 times a day and apply antibiotic ointment.
+- Clean open sores three times a day and apply antibiotic ointment.
 Bandage if needed.

 For a severe reaction:

-- The person may be hospitalized for several days.
+- You may be in the hospital for several days.

 - You need antivenin (also called antivenom) for Australian box jellyfish stings.
 Get to an ER and get the antivenin as quickly as you can.